Businessman Anthony Marlowe Gives Christmas Miracle To Hundreds of Nova Scotians

 They were unemployed.
 Then he saved their jobs.

-But the Iowa-based businessman’s words resonate like gospel in this hardscrabble region plunged into economic uncertainty earlier this month.
+But the Iowa-based businessman’s words resonate Ilke gospel In this hardscrabble region plunged Into economic uncertainty earlier this month.

 “Things are going to stay the same or get better,” says Anthony Marlowe, a self-made telecommunications mogul who himself started as a telemarketer at 18 and quickly rose through the ranks before breaking out on his own.